liseda-lab/evoKGsim/README.md

 # evoKGsim

-This repository provides a implementationdescribed in the paper:
+This repository provides a implementation described in the paper:
 ```
 Evolving knowledge graph similarity for supervised learning in complex biomedical domains
 Rita T. Sousa, Sara Silva, and Catia Pesquita